IN A RUSH? MY TOP CHOICE

 Still, I wouldn’t put it here if its functionality didn’t at least match its form.
 While technically this isn’t a handheld by default, it can be purchased with a hose and is far more useful in that regard, so I’m counting it.

-The default spray pattern for this one is a rain pattern, and the only controls are in how much pressure; for those who love rain showerheads (as many do) this is perfect, though those who don’t should steer clear.
+The default spray pattern for this one is a rain pattern, and the only controls are in how much pressure; for those who love rain types (as many do) this is perfect, though those who don’t should steer clear.
 I personally can take it or leave it, but the ability to simulate a warm rainstorm over my head sounds quite nice.

 While not my favorite, it’s definitely interesting and not a bad option by any means, and worth the under $150 price tag for enthusiasts of the rain spray pattern.

-A good mid-range shower head.
+A good mid-range detachable product.

 As handhelds go, this one is pretty good in all respects, but doesn’t really stand out in any one regard.
-It has 9 spray settings, though of those you’ll probably only ever use a few and they’re mostly combo sprays anyway (there’s a reason why even high grade showerheads only offer four to five options) but if your tastes lie somewhere in the middle of the norms in terms of pressure and coverage, you’ll likely enjoy that.
+It has 9 spray settings, though of those you’ll probably only ever use a few and they’re mostly combo sprays anyway (there’s a reason why even high grade units only offer four to five options) but if your tastes lie somewhere in the middle of the norms in terms of pressure and coverage, you’ll likely enjoy that.

-This showerhead is primarily composed of plastic with some metal components, but is reported to be quite sturdy and is by all accounts well constructed; cheaper materials don’t necessarily mean inferior design.
+This is primarily composed of plastic with some metal components, but is reported to be quite sturdy and is by all accounts well constructed; cheaper materials don’t necessarily mean inferior design.

-Its surprising heft is counterbalanced by a non-slip grip, which is a feature you’d think would be far more common in handheld showerheads but is in fact relatively rare.
+Its surprising heft is counterbalanced by a non-slip grip, which is a feature you’d think would be far more common in detachable or handheld shower heads but is in fact relatively rare.
 This is good, since the hose is quite long (a full 6 feet), which to my eyes is actually a bit of a mistake: a hose that long, if dropped, is capable of impacting the floor and potentially breaking (either itself or the tub it it’s a combo tub/shower; porcelain is prone to cracking and the head is quite heavy).

 It is EPA WaterSense certified and comes equipped with Touch Clean technology, the parts coated with a substance that resists calcium and lime build up to prevent them from adhering to the surface.
 As a result, any build up can be easily wiped away with just a finger or cloth, no need for chemical cleaning products or the old stand-by (vinegar and baking soda).